20207 Goshen Road

 Selection, selection, selection!!
 Surely you'll be able to quench your thirst's desires this Saturday.
 Please join us from the hours of 12-4 PM, May 3rd for an explosion of tastes!
 Not only will we have five great wines open for tasting, but we will also be joined by the dazzling Jen Lockman, account manager for Sam Adams Brewery, with a selection of four fine beers open as well.

-week, a delicious Australian white, Koala Blue Chardonnay-
+First on the list this week, a delicious Australian white, Koala Blue Chardonnay-

-Newton-John and Pat Farrar.
+Founded by Olivia Newton-John and Pat Farrar.

 Sourced from selected parcels of fruit from premium Australian vineyards.
 This fruit driven Chardonnay combines tropical fruit, peach and citrus flavors with a lively, fresh taste.
 Vibrant, crisp, quintessentially Australian- a wine to suit all tastes and occasions.